ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 * SQL scripts to analyze your data and prepare update spreadsheets
 * Python scripts to make bulk updates to collection control data
-* More SQL scripts to report on your collection control data
+* More SQL scripts to report on your updated collection control data
+* FAQ
+* Suggestions for further study

 ## General Tips: